mvc-works/doodle/readme.md

 Command-line tool for making static web pages, save and reload.
 Use Node to watch files, use `websocket` to notify the html page to reload.
 The page gets the message an then reload automatically.
+Connecting and reloading from a another computor is ok.

 ### Usage: